Israel says US okays 'landmark' missile defence deal with Germany

 IAI president Boaz Levy said Arrow 3 was a "mobile system".

-"You can shift it according to your threats, and that's why Germany is buying the system that can be utilised according to its own requirements," Levy was also quoted as saying in the statement.
+"You can shift it according to your threats, and that's why Germany is buying the system that can be utilised according to its own requirements," Levy said, quoted in the statement.

-The system was first deployed in an Israeli air force base in 2017 and has been used to protect Israel against attacks from Iran and Syria.
+The system was first deployed at an Israeli air force base in 2017 and has been used to protect Israel against attacks from Iran and Syria.

 The final contract for the deal is expected to be signed by end of 2023 after it is approved by the parliaments of both Germany and Israel, the Israeli defence ministry said.